These guides are designed for new users to SwiftKey or those looking to gain a better understanding of features.

 2 - Languages

-SwiftKey supports over 30 languages, so, even if you speak more than one, there’s a good chance we support yours!
-Also, you can type in up to two languages at once, so for all you clever multilinguals (or aspiring ones) this means less time spent switching and more time typing to the ones you love.
+SwiftKey supports over 35 languages on iOS, so, even if you speak more than one, there’s a good chance we support yours!
+The iOS app also lets you type in up to two languages at once, this means less time spent switching and more time typing to the ones you love.

 First things first: where to download and enable your languages?